Tamworth Youth Refuge

 Early Intervention Program

 Tamworth Youth Homelessness Service’s Early Intervention Program provides information and advice to young people at risk of homelessness through assessment and case planning to help identify client’s strengths, risks and needs.
 The program also coordinates a mixture of services to meet client needs and monitor and evaluate its effectiveness.
-The client is provided with supported accommodation.
 Support is generally conducted over the phone or through home visiting.

 Homelessness Prevention & Community Awareness